Communities and pioneer schools in this book

 Where are the 41 communities included in this book?

-Primarily the area included is the present day Battle Ground School District which is geographically one of the largest school districts in the state of Washington with about 300 square miles.
-Originally Clark County and much of rural Pacific Northwest was made up of hundreds of one and two-room school houses each one within a separate school district.
+The area covered is essentially the present day Battle Ground and Hockinson school districts.
+Geographically, BGSD is one of the largest school districts in the state of Washington encompassing about 300 square miles.
+Originally Clark County and much of rural Pacific Northwest was made up of hundreds small school districts with one and two-room school houses.

 As the population grew, more classrooms were required.
 Children needed a broader education with expanded opportunities.
 The educational structure became inefficient.
 The state office of Superintendent of Education began allowing, in fact encouraging districts to consolidate with larger districts.